 c.
 CPR Certification – Written evidence of current satisfactory completion of CPR certification must be on file in the Health & Wellness Office.

 d.
 Matriculated status – fulfillment of all prerequisite and admission requirements.

-- Degree Requirements: the degree applicant must meet the requirements of the B.S. degree with a major in nursing and the general education requirements as determined at the time of admission.
+- Degree Requirements: Requirements to satisfactorily complete the B.S. degree with a major in nursing is determined by the program in place at the time of admission.

 - Grading: The student must maintain a 2.0 cumulative grade point average (GPA) to remain in good standing.

 – The student must obtain a minimum grade of “C” in each nursing course.

 – The student must pass both the theoretical and clinical components of a nursing course, or the course must be repeated in its entirety.
 A student may repeat a nursing course only once.

 – If a minimum grade of “C” is not obtained a second time, the student will be required to withdraw from the nursing program.

 - Withdrawal from Program: The Department of Nursing reserves the right to request the withdrawal of any student whose continuance in the program would be detrimental to the health and safety of self or others.